ACDBio/BiStim/README.md

 - Gemini (Google) - initial draft of the closed-loop stimulation prototype, waveform generation scaffolding, integration with the existing ADS1263 acquisition pipeline

 All code was reviewed, tested on hardware, and adjusted by the author.
 AI suggestions were used as design input, not as final implementation.
+## ⚠️ Disclaimer

 The project is under development and is not for self-experimentation.
 ![DOI](https://zenodo.org/badge/1274789742.svg)